 Azzad engages in shareholder advocacy on behalf of our clients by voting proxies and by filing resolutions and sending investor letters.
 Below you can find brief summaries of the investor letters we sent and the resolutions we filed for consideration at 2021 company meetings.

 Shareholder resolutions may appear along with the company’s proposed changes on its proxy ballot, which all shareholders have a right to vote on.
-Mutual fund companies vote proxies on behalf of their clients.
-If you’re concerned about ethical issues with investing, it’s a good idea to find out how your mutual fund company votes.
+Asset management firms vote proxies on behalf of their clients.
+If you’re concerned about ethical issues with investing, it’s a good idea to find out how your money manager votes your share.

 You can find Azzad’s proxy voting guidelines here.